matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 Comparing by returning -1,0,1 to say if the first string is "LESS_THAN", "EQUAL_TO", "GREATER_THAN" the second String Each Algorithm object can specify it's own logic for determining order.

 ```java
 Collections.sort(List<String> list, Comparator<String> comparator)
 ```

-This is a Strategy Pattern.
-Strategy pattern is used to specify a behavior ("how to sort").
+- Strategy pattern is used to specify a behavior ("how to sort").
-Strategy pattern uses composition (Member Variables) over inheritance (interfaces or abstract classes) in the class being modified
+- Strategy pattern uses composition (Member Variables) over inheritance (interfaces or abstract classes) in the class being modified

-**Implementing Strategy Pattern**
+### Implementing Strategy Pattern

 ```java
 // Step 1: Create list of Strings
 List<String> list = new ArrayList<>();